KU-Solar-Car/DriverHUD/README.md

 - **autostart**: This removes the cursor (`sudo apt-get install unclutter`) and prevents screen saver.
 Place in `/home/pi/.config/lxsession/LXDE-pi` (may need to create some of those directories)
 - **start-hud.sh**: This is called by autostart and opens a chromium browser in fullscreen to the correct URL on each monitor.
 Place in `/home/pi`.
 - **/etc/modules**: Add `mcp251x` to this file

+## FYI: VSCode remote SSH server

+Apparently the VSCode remote SSH server uses so many system resources that it can freeze a Raspberry Pi.
+To fix this, [disable JavaScript autocomplete](https://medium.com/good-robot/use-visual-studio-code-remote-ssh-sftp-without-crashing-your-server-a1dc2ef0936d).